 Also, remember that these assessments should not be workouts in of themselves.
 You don’t prepare for a test by taking the test.
 Rather, you should perform exercises and drills specifically designed to train for each event, and then validate that you’ve done a good job preparing using the test.

-Level 1 is about basic physical conditioning and health.
+Level 1 is about basic physical health and conditioning.
 None of these events should be particularly strenuous.
 But if you are out of shape, then you might find them difficult.

-The goal is ensuring a spectrum of capability rather than specialization.
-This assessment does not distinguish between male, female, young, old, or disabled.
+These tests evaluate a spectrum of capability rather than specialization.
+It does not distinguish between male, female, young, old, or disabled.
 The standard is the standard.

 Before moving on to Level 2, you should make it a goal to achieve at least a rating of “good.”
 Getting “excellent” would be even better.